sciolist/jinqs/Readme.md

 Jinqs - JavaScript integrated queries!
 ======================================

-Jinqs is a fluent data querying library written in Javascript, providing helpers for traversing, sorting, mapping and aggregating information in an concise manner.
+Jinqs is a fluent data querying library in the spirit of [LINQ](http://en.wikipedia.org/wiki/Language_Integrated_Query) written in Javascript, providing helpers for traversing, sorting, mapping and aggregating information in an concise manner.

 A typical Jinqs query looks something like